Washington Post Media

 Washington, the capital of the United States, is at the crossroads of affluent consumers, business and government.
-An employed, educated and professional population is reading and using Washington Post Media across platforms, with 61% of Washington DMA adults reading The Washington Post, Express, washingtonpost.com or El Tiempo Latino in an average week.
+An employed, educated and professional population is reading and using Washington Post Media across platforms, with 69% of Washington DMA adults reading The Washington Post, Express, washingtonpost.com, El Tiempo Latino, or Capital Business in an average week.
 The market itself is geographically unique, combining the District of Columbia, nine Northern Virginia counties and jurisdictions and three Southern Maryland counties.

-Consumers are at the heart of economic growth, and Washington is home to over 6.4 million people, over 2.3 million households and nearly 4.8 million adults.
-The purchasing power of the Washington market is $143 billion (aggregate DMA expenditure estimate), where consumer goods and services are purchased with higher frequencies than other markets.
+Consumers are at the heart of economic growth, and Washington is home to over 6.6 million people, nearly 2.5 million households and over 5 million adults.
+The purchasing power of the Washington market is $152 billion (aggregate DMA expenditure estimate).
 In particular, Washingtonians spend more than the US average at department, furniture, grocery, clothing and accessory stores.

 Readers of Washington Post Media products, both locally and nationally, are more likely to work in professional occupations or make business decisions for their companies than the average adult.
 Influentials, business decision makers, technology experts and corporate leaders are reading our products, in print, web, mobile and attending events.

 Sources: Scarborough 2013, Release 1 - Washington DMA (The Washington Post newspaper Professionals=130, C-Level Execs=135); Nielsen @Plan, Rel 3 2011 (washingtonpost.com BDMs/Influencers=157, C-Level Execs=113); comScore Plan Metrix Mobile, Aug 2011, 12-month average (Washington Post Mobile BDMs=163, Influentials=186)